-The virus which causes COVID-19 spreads mainly through respiratory droplets generated by coughing and sneezing, and through contact with surfaces that the droplets have fallen on to.
-The virus can survive on surfaces at least for some hours and for up to 2 to 3 days in some cases if not removed or destroyed by cleaning or disinfection.
+The virus which causes COVID-19 spread mainly through respiratory droplets generated by coughing and sneezing, and through contact with surfaces onto which droplets have fallen The virus can survive on surfaces for a number of hours and for up to 2 to 3 days in some cases if not removed or destroyed by cleaning or disinfection.
 People are most likely to spread infection around the time that they start to have symptoms.
 People with severe disease may be more infectious.
 Some people have become infected from people before those people had symptoms.

-People usually become sick about five to six days after they become infected but people may become sick as early as 1 day after infection or as late as 14 days after infection.
+People usually become sick about five to six days after they become infected but people may become sick as early as 1 day after infection, or as late as 14 days after infection.